LakshanJayaweera426/Contacts_Saving_Application/README.md

 # GoContactManager

 This Go (Golang) code is a simple command-line program for managing a contact list.
-Here's a description of the code's functionality and structure for GitHub:
+Here's a description of the code's functionality and structure:

 Functionality:
 1. Contact Struct: This code defines a Contact struct to represent individual contacts.
 A contact has three fields: Name, Email, and Phone.